 Many cases of snuffles are mild and, if caught early, can be managed or cured.
-If left untreated, particularly if the species of bacteria causing the problem is rapidly growing, this disease can be severe, chronic, and potentially fatal.
+If left untreated, particularly if the bacteria causing the problem is rapidly growing, this disease can be severe, chronic, and potentially fatal.
 A swab of ocular or nasal discharge for bacterial culture and antibiotic sensitivity testing should be taken to help guide treatment.

 Certain oral antibiotics, especially oral penicillin and similar drugs, can cause a fatal dysbiosis (imbalance of intestinal bacteria) in rabbits, as they upset their normal GI bacteria and cause serious diarrhea and dehydration.
 There are certain oral and injectable antibiotics that can be safely used in rabbits with respiratory tract infections, but none is a sure cure.
 Eye drops and nose drops may be used in conjunction with oral antibiotics as prescribed by your veterinarian.
 Medications used for dogs, cats, or other pets can cause serious side effects for rabbits.
 Never self-medicate your rabbit.

-One skin mite, Cheyletiella or walking dandruff, can be very challenging to eliminate, as it persists in the environment and is transmittable to people (see handout "Walking Dandruff in Rabbits" for more information).
+One skin mite, Cheyletiella, or walking dandruff, can be very challenging to eliminate, as it persists in the environment and is transmittable to people (see handout "Walking Dandruff in Rabbits" for more information).
 The environment and the pet must be treated simultaneously, and anyone who has been in contact with an infected rabbit and who develops skin lesions should seek the advice of a physician.

-Clipping the teeth with nail trimmers or wire cutters, once a popular treatment, is no longer recommended due to the ease with which the incisors can fracture (break), resulting in pain and infection.
-Rabbit veterinarians now have special dental burs and drills to safely trim rabbits’ teeth.
-If your rabbit has chronically overgrown teeth and needs repeated teeth trims, you may wish to discuss with your veterinarian the option of having certain problem teeth removed under general anesthesia.
+Clipping the teeth with nail trimmers or wire cutters, once a popular treatment, is no longer recommended because the incisors can easily break, resulting in pain and infection.
+Rabbit veterinarians now have special dental burs and drills to safely trim a rabbit’s teeth.
+If your rabbit has chronically overgrown teeth and needs repeated teeth trims, you may wish to discuss with your veterinarian the option of having problem teeth removed under general anesthesia.